Glossary .md

 FAIR

-FAIR data is data which meets the principles of findability, accessibility, interoperability, and reusability wikipedia.
+FAIR data is data that meets the principles of findability, accessibility, interoperability, and reusability [Wikipedia].

 GUI